- pixel art general

 Illustrator uses so-called 'Bezier curves' to describe an image.
 A

-graphics.
+graphic.
 More details about vector graphics can be found in the Adobe Illustrator

 chapter.